hotwax/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/SalesOrder/giftcardorders.md

 ### Activation of Gift Cards

-Most of our customers leverage Shopify POS at their store location.
-In this scenario, store associates directly apply a unique serial number and load the corresponding value onto the gift card in Shopify POS.
+For store allocated orders, store associates initiate the gift card activation directly from the HotWax Fulfillment App.

+HotWax Commerce automatically syncs these activation codes to Shopify, so that these gift cards can be activated and redeemed right after customers receive their orders.
 This activation step ensures that the gift card is fully functional and customers can use the unique serial number they received in their email to redeem the value stored in the gift card.

 ## Digital Gift Cards